UnboundMNL/UnboundMNL/README.md

-# CSSWENG Term 3 (2024–2025) – Unbound Website Enhancements
+# CSSWENG - Unbound Website

-This repository contains work for CSSWENG  during Term 3 of the 2024–2025 academic year.
-The project focused on enhancing and extending the existing Unbound Website by implementing several key features and improvements.
+This repository contains the full codebase of the Unbound Website, including both the original implementation and subsequent enhancements developed during Term 3 of the 2024–2025 academic year for the CSSWENG course.
+The project aimed to improve the platform’s usability, efficiency, and functionality in support of the Kaban community savings program.

-## Features Implemented

-- **Frontend Redesign**
-  Revamped the user interface for a more modern and intuitive experience.

-- **Bulk Registration**
-  Added functionality to register multiple members and update member savings at once using Excel file uploads.

-- **Report Generation**
-  Enabled downloadable savings reports to support program transparency and management.

-- **Deductions System**
-  Integrated logic for managing and displaying savings deductions.